 Some sessions will involve more discussion, with students commenting on their experiences with the assigned work.
 You can get to know your classmates and form supportive friendships.

-- Class materials: Supporting materials are posted on a Yahoo Group, which you will be asked to join when you enroll in the class.
+- Class materials: Supporting materials are posted on a class discussion group, which you will be asked to join when you enroll in the class.
 You will be required to print out some materials, so you can refer to them during lectures.

 - Writing exercises and assignments: Homework will be assigned at each class meeting and must be completed by the due date.
 In most courses, you will also offer feedback on some of your classmates' work, and they will provide feedback on your work.

 - Communication with the instructor: Since class sizes are small, you'll have plenty of opportunity to ask questions and discuss issues with the instructor.
 The instructor will be providing in-depth feedback on your work and offering suggestions and advice.
 The instructor will also have a one-on-one meeting with each student.

 - Communication with me: I will not be teaching this winter, but I will still be sitting in on each class to provide technical support to the instructor.
-I will be reading the applications and making admissions decisions, coordinating the dissemination of advance materials, setting up the Yahoo Group, providing support if you have technical problems, and making myself available by email and phone if you have questions or problems of any kind during the course.
+I will be reading the applications and making admissions decisions, coordinating the dissemination of advance materials, setting up the discussion group, providing support if you have technical problems, and making myself available by email and phone if you have questions or problems of any kind during the course.

 Our classes are for writers serious about improving their writing.
 Whether you're a beginner or a published writer, you'll be able to find an Odyssey Online Class to help you attack your weak areas and and level up your writing.

 Here are some other details about the courses:

 - Class size: Limited to 14 students, unless otherwise announced.